llm-tools/embedJs/README.md

     .setModel(new HuggingFace({ modelName: 'mistralai/Mixtral-8x7B-v0.1' }))
     ...
 ```

+**Note:** To use the library only for embeddings and not instantiate a LLM, you can pass the string `NO_MODEL` to the setModel function here.
+This will disable the option to call the `query` function but you can still get the embeddings with the [`getContext`](#get-context-dry-run) method.

 > **2. Pick a Vector database**<br/>
 > The library supports several vector databases.
 Enable one by allowing the instructions in the [Vector Databases](#vector-databases-supported) section.